Fabrication of oxide/FeSe multilayer films using the PLD technique: Results

 The emergence of superconductivity in TiO$_2$/FeSe/LAO demonstrates that a top oxide overlayer can induce the emergence of superconductivity, analogous to the substrate-induced effect\cite{Ding_2016}.
 This observation indicates that coupling between the superconductivity originating at each interface in the TiO$_2$/FeSe/oxide heterostructure is, in principle, possible.
-Therefore, our results suggest that constructing an TiO$_2$/FeSe superlattice provides a promising platform for enhancing or engineering interfacial superconductivity.
-At this stage, however, degradation of FeSe during TiO$_2$ deposition makes the coupling of superconductivity difficult.
-One possible degradation mechanism is damage to FeSe caused by high-energy species in the laser ablation plume.
+Therefore, our results suggest that constructing a TiO$_2$/FeSe superlattice provides a promising platform for enhancing or engineering interfacial superconductivity.
+At this stage, however, \erase{degradation of FeSe during TiO$_2$ deposition makes the coupling of superconductivity difficult.} the existence of superconductivity originating at the TiO$_2$/FeSe interface on the STO substrate was not experimentally confirmed because the $T_{\mathrm{c}}$ associated with FeSe/STO may be higher than that associated with the TiO$_2$/FeSe interface.
+To reveal the existence of superconductivity near the TiO$_2$/FeSe interface, AC diamagnetic measurements would be promising.
+However, because the superconductivity is expected to be inhomogeneous, improving the interface quality is also necessary.
+In addition, degradation of FeSe during TiO$_2$ deposition may hinder coupling between the superconducting regions at the two interfaces.
+In this case, \erase{One}one possible degradation mechanism is damage to FeSe caused by high-energy species in the laser ablation plume.
 Thus, a promising way to mitigate damage is to reduce the kinetic energy of the plume.
 This could be achieved by introducing a He buffer gas during PLD\cite{Takahashi_2021}, which reduces the kinetic energy through scattering between plume species and He atoms, and will be explored in future work.